Best of Komatsu Sakura: A Preview

 When it comes to gardens in Ishikawa, it is no doubt Kenrokuen in Kanazawa that first comes to mind.
 But here in Komatsu we love our own mini-Kenrokuen too: Rojo Park (芦城公園), where you can likewise enjoy the delicate landscape of a traditional Japanese garden.

-Just 15 mins. by foot from Komatsu Station and free to enter, the park comes to life with the bustle of locals from the neighborhood, yatai food stalls, and of course the blooming of over 120 sakura trees, during hanami season.
+Just 15 mins. by foot (or 7 mins by share cycle!) from Komatsu Station and free to enter, the park comes to life with the bustle of locals from the neighborhood, yatai food stalls, and of course the blooming of over 120 sakura trees, during hanami season.
 Spread a picnic mat under your tree of choice, or enjoy it alongside a read at the city library within the grounds.

 But it is at night that the experience gets extra special: the sakura come aglow with the soft pink lights of bonbori lanterns!
 Better still, take it all in from the rooftop of the adjacent Komatsu Public Hall (小松市公会堂)! (open until 7.30pm)